niitettey112/Sign-Up-Form-Daily-UI/README.md

 The projects are sent through your Mail as task for you to acomplish.

 The First task is to create a Sign-up Form for anything.

+I learnt a lot from this project.
+It gave me an overview and a better understanding at how HTML forms work.